rangertaha/messaging-patterns/README.rst

 Queue
 ______

-The Queue is the RabbitMQ Server which uses AMQP to communicate.
-This receives messages, stores them, and lets the consumer pick them up when ready.
-Imagine texting your friend, who has his phone turned off.
-The messages you send are placed in the Queue until his phone is turned back on and receives the messages.
+The Queue in this setup is the RabbitMQ server, which communicates using the AMQP protocol.
+It receives and stores messages, allowing the consumer to retrieve them when ready.
+Imagine it like sending a text to a friend whose phone is off—the messages you send are held in the Queue until your friend turns their phone back on to receive them.

 .. code-block:: python